-- In its response to the formal information request, Mastercard classified both scheme and processing fees as either mandatory, opt-out (customers are signed up to the service unless they actively choose not to receive it), or opt-in (customers must actively choose to receive the service).
+- 8.46 In its response to the formal information request, Mastercard classified both scheme and processing fees as either mandatory, opt-out (customers are signed up to the service unless they actively choose not to receive it), or opt-in (customers must actively choose to receive the service).
 We reclassified one of the opt-in fees as 'behavioural'.20 As customers are not required to source processing services from Mastercard for transactions involving a Mastercard card, processing fees are not strictly speaking mandatory.
 Nevertheless, Mastercard classed a processing fee as mandatory if the fee must be incurred when a transaction is processed by Mastercard.
-In practice, with the exception of some 'on-us' transactions in which the same firm operates as both the acquirer and the issuer, all other transactions involving a Mastercard card in the UK are currently processed by Mastercard itself that is, Mastercard authorises, clears and settles all such transactions.21 In the rest of the analysis, when looking at fee changes in aggregate, we will not distinguish between scheme and processing fees. - 8.47 The majority of fee changes in our selection relate to mandatory fees, as shown in Figure 2 below.22
+In practice, with the exception of some 'on-us' transactions involving a Mastercard authorises, clears and settles all such transactions.21 In the rest of the analysis, when looking at fee changes in aggregate, we will not distinguish between scheme and processing fees. - 8.47 The majority of fee changes in our selection relate to mandatory fees, as shown in Figure 2 below.22